aaronbloomfield/pdr/tutorials/09-c/index.md

 In C++ you allocate storage from the heap with `new`, and you return it to the heap with `delete`.  `new` and `delete` are operators, which can even be overloaded, and which, by default, automatically call constructors or destructors for you.

 Heap control in C is a bit lower level.
 Allocation from the heap is achieved through a call to `malloc()`, which returns a pointer to the newly allocated space on success or `NULL` on failure (i.e., if you are out of memory).
 It is important to check the return value of `malloc()` before attempting to access the returned storage.
-The storage allocated by `malloc()` is not initialized in any way, though the related functions `calloc()` and `realloc()` (which we will see a bit later in the course) do perform some specific initializations.
+The storage allocated by `malloc()` is **not** initialized in any way!
 You will need to explicitly run initialization subroutines on data structures that you allocate in C.

 `malloc()` has the prototype: